Paskal (film): Plot

-Jeb's jealousy over Arman's achievements and the apparent dislike with the Navy's system brings him at odds with Arman since training day and it only got worse when Jeb starts to stalk Lily, warning Arman to stay away.
-CCTV footage of Jeb's car showing a logo belonging to an oil rig company where Lily works alerted Arman to a possible hijacking plot.
-He alerts the Navy, who in turn alerted port authorities to lock down the area.
-The fake security personnel team was captured by authorities, but Jeb and Rudi managed to evade capture.
-They eventually seized the oil rig, with Lily being one of the hostages.
+Jeb's jealousy of Arman's achievements and apparent dislike with the Navy's system brings him at odds with Arman since training day, escalating when Jeb grows possessive of Lily.
+CCTV footage of Jeb's car shows a logo belonging to an oil rig company where Lily works, alerting Arman to a possible hijacking plot.
+He informs the Navy, who in turn alerted port authorities to lock down the rig.
+The fake security personnel team were captured by authorities, but Jeb and Rudi managed to escape.
+They eventually seized the oil rig, with Lily as one of the hostages.